 Den Gamle By - The Old Town Museum

-'Den Gamle By' (The Old Town Museum) is a perfectly unique attraction in Aarhus for the whole family to go on fascinating journey back in history.
+'Den Gamle By' - The Old Town Museum is a perfectly unique attraction in Aarhus for the whole family to go on a fascinating journey back in history.
 The museum is awarded the maximum three stars in the Michelin Travel Guide.

 In the Welfare State of Denmark

 In the 70s town district you can drop by the shops, including Poul's Radio and TV shop, the mini-supermarket, the gynaecologist clinic, the kindergarten, and the hairdresser's.
 The townhouses are inhabited by various people, including a nuclear family, a commune, and a blind man.
 In the backyard are parked a Beetle and the plumber's Citroën.
 And you can also go inside the moped workshop and the scouts' meeting room.
 At the end of the Havnegade street lies the historical Aarhus jazz bar Bent J with occasional live music on stage.